Skip to main content

 cat .git/config

-Set the editor for Git
+Set your preferred editor for Git

 git config --global core.editor "vim"